philadams-zz/philadams.net/src/quotes.md

 > point. _Ralph Waldo Emerson_

 -
+> Only those who attempt the absurd will achieve the impossible. _MC Escher_

+-
 > Hard work spotlights the character of people:  some turn up their sleeves,
 > some turn up their noses, and some don't turn up at all. _Sam Ewing_